X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim08flightkinematics.md

 ## Getting keyboard input

-In an plane, when you move to the left, your flaps will be adjusted so the plane rotates around its forward axis, when you pull the joystick towards you, the nose of the plane will be lifted up resulting in a rotation among the Right axis.
+In a plane, when you move to the left, your flaps will be adjusted so the plane rotates around its forward axis, when you pull the joystick towards you, the nose of the plane will be lifted up resulting in a rotation among the Right axis.

 We will start by adding a variable called ‘gameSpeed’, which we will increase the speed of the game when the player is playing well and decrease when the player crashes.
 We need to define this variable in the Properties section of our code: